neogeny/TatSu/docs/syntax.rst

 |TatSu| generates *packrat* parsers.
 The result of parsing a rule at a
 given position in the input is *memoized*.
-The next time the parser visits the same input position, with the same rule, the memoized result is returned and he input advanced accordingly.
-Memoization allows for grammars that are easier to write because there's no fear of repetition or alike elements having an impact on performance.
+The next time the parser visits the same input position, with the same rule, the memoized result is returned and the input advanced accordingly.

-There are rules that should not be memoized.
+Some rules should not be memoized.
 For example, rules that may succeed or not depending on the associated semantic action *should not* be memoized.